More US Students Need Access to Free Meal Programs

 State Education Systems

 The National School Lunch Program (NSLP) is a federally assisted meal program operating in public and nonprofit private schools and residential child care institutions.
-It provides nutritionally balanced, low-cost or free lunches to children each school day.
+It provides nutritionally balanced, low-cost, or free school meal programs to children each school day.
 The program was established under the National School Lunch Act, signed by President Harry Truman in 1946

 1) Increase the number of low-income children who are directly certified to receive free school meals without an application.